mkez00/k8s-ubuntu/README.md

 Pods often need to communicate.
 For example, if you're running Prometheus for monitoring and Grafana as your visualization utility.
 Grafana will need a connection to Prometheus.
 Using DNS is ideal vs tracking pod or exposed service IP addresses.

 1) Complete steps 1 and 2 from 'Exposing Deployment with Services' section
 2) While still in the master node run `kubectl run curl --image=radial/busyboxplus:curl -i --tty`.
 If this errors with an AlreadyExists error.
-Get the Pod name (`kubectl get pods` and run `kubectl attach <POD_NAME> -c curl -i -t`)
+Get the Pod name by executing `kubectl get pods` and run `kubectl attach <POD_NAME> -c curl -i -t`
 3) Run `curl spring-boot-hello:8080`.
 'Hello Docker World' is the returned output